 Slide the hooks through the holes in the earrings and pinch closed.

 You can add paint or foil to decorate them even more.
-I dabbed a bit of glue to these earrings then put the gold foil on top, rubbed, and peeled away the extra.
+I dabbed a bit of glue (this DecoFoil glue pen) to these earrings then put the gold foil on top, rubbed, and peeled away the extra.
 Fun, right?
-You can also paint them (like the coral ones I did.)
+You can also paint them.
+The color for the coral earrings are DecoArt Shrimp.

-With that, I want to kow what did I leave off my list?
+With that, I want to know what did I leave off my list?
 Leave me a comment and I’ll add it to my list!

 Keep learning about Cricut here: